 One central activity of the initiative is a series of workshops and conferences.

 Information on each of the meetings since 1992 is available through

 the overview page:

-For all conferences since 2000, the proceedings are freely available on-line.
+For all conferences since 2000, extended abstracts etc. are freely available on-line .

 Harmonisation within Atmospheric Dispersion Modelling for

 Regulatory Purposes - will take place in Budapest, Hungary, May 9-12, 2016.